double16/pet-store/README.md

 Keep as much code in build.gradle as possible.
 This allows local testing and consistent behavior when using multiple CI tools.

+# Grain Static Site Generator

+The project contains a static site example using [Grain](http://sysgears.com/grain), a Groovy based static site generator.
+Good practice is to keep static resources on a CDN, separate from the application.
+This allows performance increases due to reduced load on the application and the CDN being able to distribute network requests.

+The example here eventually will show how to connect the Grails application and the static site.